 The Third Part of the Subclavian Artery has been dissected in the posterior triangle of the neck (p.
-338).
+321).

-The Subclavian Vein is the continuation of the axillary vein. and has been seen to lie below the level of its artery in the third part of its course.
-It then passes in front of the scalenus anticus, which muscle separates it from the second portion of the subclavian artery; and lastly lies in front of and a little below the commencement of the first part of the artery, with the phrenic nerve intervening on both sides of the body.
-Each subclavian vein joins the internal jugular vein of the same side to form the innominate vein at the inner border of the anterior scalenus; at the point of junction of these two veins the thoracic duct opens on the left side, and the right lymphatic duct on the right side of the body.
+The Subclavian Vein is the continuation of the axillary vein, and has been seen to lie below the level of its artery in the third part of its course.
+It then passes in front of the scalenus anticus, which muscle separates it from the second portion of the subclavian artery; and lastly lies in front of and a little below the first part of the artery, with the phrenic nerve intervening on both sides of the body.
+Each subclavian vein joins the internal jugular vein of the same side to form the innominate vein, and at the point of junction of these two veins the thoracic duct opens on the left side, and the right lymphatic duct on the right side of the body.